BiasBusters: Uncovering and Mitigating Tool Selection Bias in Large Language Models: Related Work

 \textbf{Fairness in Tool Selection.} Research on tool-selection bias is limited; however, some works in information retrieval address related issues such as positional or ranking bias~\citep{dai2024bias, ziems2024measuring}.
 Similarly, in code generation, favoritism for certain providers has been observed ~\citep{zhang2025invisible}.
 However, these studies do not examine the specific setting of tool selection among providers.
-Recent studies do show that LLMs can develop systematic preferences in this setting, for example, for selecting tools with manipulated metadata~\citep{mo2025attractive, gamingtool}.
+Recent studies do show that LLMs can develop systematic preferences in this setting, for example, for selecting tools with manipulated metadata~\citep{mo2025attractive, gamingtool, toolcommander}.
 Analogously, one study shows an advanced attack on tool selection which splits malicious tool entries into fragments optimized for retrieval and selection, achieving high success rates while evading defenses~\citep{shi}.
+Other recent work has focused on adversarial robustness of tool selection, proposing statistical certification of tool-selection accuracy under adaptive attacks~\citep{toolcert}.
 These findings reveal that tool-selection mechanisms are highly fragile and susceptible to both naïve and advanced exploitation.
 In contrast to overt adversarial attacks, our study focuses on subtler sources of bias: small, non-adversarial differences in phrasing or metadata that can still distort fairness in tool selection.